Restrictive Covenants

 We can advise you on the law relating to restrictive covenants and our lawyers are experienced in reading and interpreting such covenants.

-This is a specialist area and we cannot give a fixed price but please phone for a preliminary discussion of the issue we can often help in a cost effective way.
-Just phone 0191 4554 666 and speak to one of our specialist team.
-Or fill in the form on our Contact Us page.
+This is a specialist area and we cannot give a fixed price but please complete the contact form for a preliminary discussion of the issue.
+We can often help in a cost effective way.
+If you would prefer to discuss your restrictive covenant issues with us please leave a brief message and we will get back to you.
 There will be no charge for this initial discussion.

 The law in relation to the enforceability of restrictive covenants can be complex so it is well worth taking advice to determine just how effective a restrictive covenant is or whether it is still enforceable.